apache/pekko-http/docs/src/main/paradox/common/http-model.md

 the `+` character in the path part of the URL as a space, even though the RFC specifies that this behavior should be limited exclusively to the query portion of the URI.

-In order to work around these types of edge cases, Akka HTTP provides for the ability to provide extra, non-standard information to the request via synthetic headers.
+In order to work around these types of edge cases, Apache Pekko HTTP provides for the ability to provide extra, non-standard information to the request via synthetic headers.
 These headers are not passed to the client but are instead consumed by the request engine and used to override default behavior.